WinawerLab/sco/README.md

   also has default value created in `pRF.core.calc_pRF_defualt_options`.
 Used in `pRF.core.calc_pRF_responses`.

-* `pRF_responses`: n x m numpy array.
-Contains the predicted responses of each voxel's pRF to each image.
-This is the output of the "spatial summation" step from Kay2013a and is the input to the second order contrast step.
-It's calculated by `pRF.core.calc_pRF_responses`.
+* `pRF_matrices`: n x m numpy array of image matrices where n is the number of pRFs and m is the number of images.
+Each element of the pRF_matrices value is a sparse array (scipy.sparse.csr_matrix) the same size as the normalized stimulus image to which it corresponds;
+  the values in this image correspond to weights on the pRF Gaussian and are set to sum to 1.
+This is calculated by pRF.core.calc_pRF_matrices.

-* `SOC_normalized_responses`: n x m numpy array.
-The responses of each voxel after being put through the the second-order contrast
+* `SOC_responses`: n x m numpy array.
+The responses of each voxel after being put through the the second-order contrast calculation:
-  calculation: `(x - c * x_bar)^2`, where `x_bar` is the average
+  `(x - c * x_bar)^2`, where `x_bar` is the weighted average contrast
-  response across voxels to this image and `c` is the value of `Kay2013_SOC_constant` for this area.
+  value (see normalized_contrast_functions) across pixels in the pRF and `c` is the value of `Kay2013_SOC_constant` for this area.
 Each entry in the list is the predicted response of all voxels to one image.
 This is calculated in `normalization.core.calc_Kay2013_SOC_normalization`.

 * `predicted_responses`: m x n numpy array.
 Contains the final predicted response of each voxel to each image (so each step has